liquinlab/elm-smile/docs/views.md

 # :building_construction: Views

+[Components](/components) are the basic building blocks of a <SmileText/>
-In <SmileText />, each major phase of an experiment is associated with its own [component](/components).
-In <SmileText/>, we call these "Views" although there is nothing particularly special about them (they are just ordinary Vue components).
+experiment.
+However, components can play different roles.
+In <SmileText />, each major phase of an experiment is associated with its own special [component](/components) called a "View".
 (We will refer to Views using a capital 'V' to distinguish them from ordinary uses of the word "view.").

-Views are a useful way of thinking about these bigger parts or phases of an experiment.
-We might have called them "pages", "routes", "sections", "parts", or "phases."
-Views tend be to modular and reusable "sections" of an experiment that you might use in different experiments or different parts of the same experiment.
-The sequencing of different Views is controlled by the [**Timeline**](/timeline) (and more specifically `@/user/design.js`).
+Other packages might refer to View elements as "pages", "routes", "sections", "parts", or "phases."

 <img src="/images/viewstimeline.png" width="800" alt="timeline example" style="margin: auto;">